metashell/metashell/README.md

 * Install the dependent tools:
     * CMake
     * XCode
-    * The appropriate version of "Auxilary tools for Xcode" which contains the PackageMaker compiler.
+    * The appropriate version of "Auxiliary tools for Xcode" which contains the PackageMaker compiler.
 * Run `build.sh` to build Clang with Templight and Metashell.
 To take advantage of multicore systems, you can set the `BUILD_THREADS` environment variable to